stefanieklogan/Homework5DayPlanner/README.md

 * The main focus of this project required a demonstration of understanding JQuery.
 A user visits this page and is able to:
 ** See today's date inside the heading
 ** See hours 8 AM - 5 PM
-** Add/delete text to each hour/appointment slot
+** Add/delete text to each appointment slot
+** Save individual appointments
+** Refresh page and appointments persist

 <a name="psuedo"></a>
 ## Psuedo code